rodneylab/sveltekit-components/README.md

 ## Further Info

-To create your own SvelteKit component Library see the video on <a aria-label="Learn how to create a Svelte Kit Component library" href="https://rodneylab.com/create-sveltekit-component-library/">creating a SvelteKit component library</a>.
-Drop a comment there if you have a question.
+To create your own SvelteKit component library see the video on <a aria-label="Learn how to create a Svelte Kit Component library" href="https://rodneylab.com/create-sveltekit-component-library/">creating a SvelteKit component library</a>.
+Drop a comment on that page if you have a question.